Lana Popham: 39th Parliament

-Popham was featured in the 2011 Canadian documentary film Peace Out where she spoke about the food supply ramifications of flooding the Peace River Valley for the controversial Site C dam proposal.
+Popham was featured in the 2011 Canadian documentary film Peace Out, in which she spoke about the food supply ramifications of flooding the Peace River Valley for the controversial Site C dam proposal.

 Popham's public position on agricultural issues include reinstating the Buy B.C. program, making it more difficult to remove land from the Agricultural Land reserve and reinstating agricultural extension officers.
 Popham opposes the commercial production of the genetically engineered Arctic Apple, arguing it could negatively affect the reputation of BC fruit.
 She is a leading proponent of increased protection for native pollinators and honey bees on Vancouver Island, maintaining a blog on the subject.

 Popham delivered an overview of the BCNDP's agriculture plan on March 4 and 5, 2013 to the BC Legislature.

 40th Parliament

-She ran for re-election in the provincial election May 14, 2013 and was re-elected.
-However, Popham's party lost the general election and again formed the official opposition.
+Popham contested the May 14, 2013 provincial election and was re-elected.
+However, her party lost the general election and again formed the official opposition.
 Party leader Adrian Dix appointed Popham to a critic role focusing on small business, tourism, arts and culture.
-With resignation of Dix as leader and the subsequent leadership election, Popham again endorsed Mike Farnworth.
+In the leadership election triggered by Dix's resignation, Popham again endorsed Mike Farnworth.
 However, Farnworth withdrew his nomination and John Horgan went on to become leader.
 Horgan reassigned Popham back to critic on agriculture and food, though he would later add critic role for small business back to her duties.

 During the 40th Parliament of British Columbia, Popham introduced two private member bills, neither of which advanced beyond first reading.
-In May 2015 during the fourth session, and again in May 2016 during the fifth session, she introduced the British Columbia Local Food Act (Bill M-222) which would have established a Food and Agricultural Committee in the legislative assembly, require the committee to establish a Local Food Strategy, and make recommendation for appointments to the Agricultural Land Commission, move the Zone 2 areas of the Agricultural Land Reserve into Zone 1, and re-establish the Ministry of Agriculture's Buy BC marketing program.
-In May 2016, Popham also introduce the Prevention of Cruelty to Animals (Mink Farms) Amendment Act (Bill M-237) which would have implemented the National Farm Animal Care Council's code of practice for farmed mink.
+In May 2015 during the fourth session, and again in May 2016 during the fifth session, she introduced the British Columbia Local Food Act (Bill M 222) which would establish a Food and Agricultural Committee in the legislative assembly, require the committee to establish a Local Food Strategy and make recommendation for appointments to the Agricultural Land Commission, move the Zone 2 areas of the Agricultural Land Reserve into Zone 1, and re-establish the Ministry of Agriculture's Buy BC marketing program.
+In May 2016, Popham introduced the Prevention of Cruelty to Animals (Mink Farms) Amendment Act (Bill M 237) which would have implemented the National Farm Animal Care Council's code of practice for farmed mink.